ShZil/network-utilities/Scanner/README.md

 - Also have a special information entry for Reveal Myself (on the recv side) that would also affect rendering.
 - Do more testing on Reveal Myself.

+[12:36] Iמ Cyber class, Working on the project, from 11:30 to 13:20.
+Implemented successfully the Discovery on the recv side: saving to both `NetworkStorage` and `SpecialInformation`, as well as rendering newly.

+[12:49] Suggestion: Quality of Life, add the option to enter partial IPv4 addresses to Device Profile.
+So I could just write 16 for `10.0.0.16`.

+[12:56] Need to work on rendering opacity given by `Live ICMP`.

+[12:57] Add Configuration, mostly for TCP Ports and Trace Route, but also for the Sweeps’ repeats.
+Centeralised data structure to store Configuration data?
+Export that data into the saved `.scan` files as well.

+[12:58] Rename `Traceroute` to `Trace Route`.

+[13:00] Recolour `here` and `router` as well in the diagrams in different colours.

-[16:38] Added a ratio of 1.6 to scale the `StartScreen` background image.
+[16:38] Back home.
+Added a ratio of 1.6 to scale the `StartScreen` background image.
 This is by an instruction in the Docs document.

 [16:42] Added code from the Docs to `Discovery.py`: now `check_packet` actually works.